chamale-rac/cervical-cancer-diagnosis/README.md

 - [`findings&conclusions.ipynb`](findings&conclusions.ipynb): Final findings and conclusions about the entire process.

 Feel free to reach out to us if you have any questions or need further assistance.

+## Recommendations

+While using Python, we highly recommend using a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) as good practice.